TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-package-build.md

 The usual approach is to pick a bundler and keep adding plugins until you get it to work.
 It's not always obvious what's happening under the hood.
 If you're not careful you can end up parsing your TypeScript source three times.
 Once for type checking, once to transpile to JS, and once to generate type declarations.

-The [consensus](https://medium.com/codex/bundling-a-typescript-library-for-node-with-rollup-js-2c8add5e736f) [from](https://blog.logrocket.com/how-to-build-component-library-react-typescript/) [most](https://dev.to/siddharthvenkatesh/component-library-setup-with-react-typescript-and-rollup-onj) "how to guides" is to use Rollup as your bundler.
+The [consensus](https://medium.com/codex/bundling-a-typescript-library-for-node-with-rollup-js-2c8add5e736f) [from](https://blog.logrocket.com/how-to-build-component-library-react-typescript/) [most](https://dev.to/siddharthvenkatesh/component-library-setup-with-react-typescript-and-rollup-onj) "how to" guides is to use Rollup as your bundler.
 It has direct integration with the TypeScript compiler (using the official plugin `rollup-plugin-typescript`) which fits nicely into the Rollup pipeline.
 The Vite documentation recommends that you use Rollup directly if Vite library mode doesn't work for you, so that's what I'm going to do.

 Unfortunately, the Rollup Typescript plugin won't bundle dts files.
 You need a separate plugin for that.
 There's lots of choices.
 The most mature (but no longer actively maintained) is `rollup-plugin-dts`.